Global Tech Sector Layoffs: Nearly 245,000 Jobs Cut Worldwide in 2025

 In Texas, at least 9,816 jobs have been cut this year across 17 tech companies, including Oracle, Hewlett Packard Enterprise, Indeed, CrowdStrike, Match Group, and Bumble.
 This significant number of redundancies places Texas fourth among the U.S. states in terms of layoffs, even though its nearly 10,000 job losses account for just around 6% of the national total, showing just how concentrated tech company layoffs are in busier tech hubs such as California and Washington State.

-The Current State of the Tech Industry in 2025
+The State of the Tech Industry Going into 2026

 The tech sector was hit hardest in the aftermath of the COVID-19 pandemic, with nearly a million jobs lost since 2021.
-In 2025, the ongoing wave of mass layoffs appears to be driven by automation, AI-driven job displacement, and broader cost-cutting strategies.
+In 2025, the ongoing wave of mass layoffs was largely driven by automation, AI-driven job displacement, and broader cost-cutting strategies.
 While roles easily replaced by automation were the first to go, Microsoft’s previous round of layoffs of 6,000 employees, including a prominent AI director for the company, show that even senior positions are no longer secure.

 Methodology